 The Importance of Black Mental Health

-In recent years mental health has risen in importance for people and employers with many steps taken to make mental health seen as just as important as physical health.
+In recent years mental health has risen in importance for people, employers, and the wider society.
+Many steps have been taken to make mental health just as important as physical health.
 However, whilst the awareness around mental health has increased there are large disparities in access to mental health services and care particularly faced from those from Black and ethnic minority backgrounds.

 - More likely to be sectioned under the Mental Health Act